amike1231/GIT_Demo-1/README.md

 # GIT_Demo
- Demo for GitHub -- DELETE ME
+ This is a Demo for GitHub for the Digital Futures Data Academy for the best cohort in the world (which is DS7!)